 James Whitcomb Riley

-Known as the “Hoosier Poet,” James Whitcomb Riley left an indelible mark amid the Golden Age of Indiana Literature.
-Renowned largely for his children’s poems, Riley’s most famous works — “Little Orphant Annie” and “The Raggedy Man” — served as the inspiration behind the Broadway musical Annie and the Raggedy Ann books and dolls, among many other works of entertainment.
+Renowned largely for his children’s poems, Riley’s most famous works — “Little Orphant Annie” and “The Raggedy Man” — served as the inspiration behind the Broadway musical Annie and the Raggedy Ann books and dolls.

 One of the first local newspapers to take an interest in Riley’s poetry was The Indianapolis Journal.
-Because of the poems published in that paper, The Anderson Democrat offered Riley a job as a reporter.
 His success almost stopped when he tried to pass off one of his poems as a long-long piece by Edgar Allan Poe.
-But things picked back up for him when he joined a traveling lecture circuit and started performing poetry across the Midwest.
+But things picked back up for him when he joined a traveling lecture circuit and started conducting poetry readings.
 He performed nationwide and for each succeeding president for over 25 years.
 Riley entranced audiences with Hoosier vernacular and imagery.

 James Whitcomb Riley